 The room has an unusual layout bathroom wise but I quite liked it.
 If you wanted a long soak in the bathtub taking in the sea views then your travelling companion could use the separate toilet.
 As you can see into the bathroom from the balcony, it also solved a problem with that as well.

-In the main bathroom, it was again focussed on the view with the bathtub and walk-through shower both having a view.
+In the main bathroom, it was again focused on the view with the bathtub and walk-through shower both having a view.

 The two sinks were set into a huge vanity area with a lit magnifying mirror and plenty of storage space.